 Data-based scalability

 You can't know for sure what features users want and need.
-Often, the users themselves don't always realize the pain points they want to fill with the product.
+Often, the target customers themselves don't always realize the pain points they want to fill with the product.
 An MVP allows users to try the mobile app early and leave feedback for you to build upon.
 Based on this feedback, you can make a more informed decision about further MVP enhancements.

 Early marketing